DenverSherman/COVID-and-the-2020-US-Election/README.md

 ## Team Communication Protocols

 Communicate through Slack messaging.
-Use Slack to determine meeting dates and times that work for everyone Primary meeting will take place weekly during Thursday class time
+Use Slack to determine meeting dates and times that work for everyone.
+Primary meeting will take place weekly during Thursday class time.
+We also meet Sundays at 3.

 ## First Segment Submission